How does life insurance work in UK?

 To help your loved ones financially in an uncertain future without you.

-If your children are under 18, you need to ensure they have enough funds to be supported through childhood into early adulthood
+If your children are under 18, you might want to ensure they have enough funds to be supported through childhood into early adulthood.

-Charitable donations can be made from a life insurance pay out to causes which have a lot of meaning to you in life.
+Charitable donations can be made from a life insurance pay out to causes which have meant a lot to you in life.

 However, there are other reasons life insurance could be a benefit to you.

-Once you have an idea of what future events need to be covered, you can pick the type of life insurance and term length best suited to what you want to protect and then begin comparing quotes.
+Once you have an idea of what future events need to be covered, you can pick the type of life insurance and term length that suits your needs.

-The minimum age for life insurance is 18, while the maximum age for life insurance will vary between policies.
+The minimum and maximum ages for life insurance will vary between insurers and the different policies.

 Many people will ask themselves: what type of life insurance do I need?